princehuios/action/README.md

 curl https://sh.rustup.rs -sSf | sh
 source $HOME/.cargo/env
-rustup target add x86_64-pc-windows-gnu git clone https://github.com/jl777/komodo --branch master --single-branch cd komodo
+rustup target add x86_64-pc-windows-gnu git clone https://github.com/actioncoininc/action-komodo --branch master --single-branch cd komodo
 ./zcutil/fetch-params.sh
 ./zcutil/build-win.sh -j$(expr $(nproc) - 1)
 #This can take some time.
 ```
-**komodo is experimental and a work-in-progress.** Use at your own risk.
+**action-komodo is experimental and a work-in-progress.** Use at your own risk.

-To reset the Komodo blockchain change into the *~/.komodo* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`
+To reset the Action blockchain change into the *~/.komodo/ACTN/* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`

 **This software is based on Zcash which is unfinished and highly experimental.** Use at your own risk.